solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

 Right, now we have some input.
 Goal in this example is to get some input from git, make some *things* and then push the result (or output) into specific repository in Docker Hub.
-In general output can be whatever is needed, ie. rsync your project artifacts to some server, push something to git and so on.
+So, next we define an output.
+In general, output can be whatever is needed, ie. rsync your project artifacts to some server, push something to git and so on.

 ```yaml
 - name: concource-example-registry